marko-js/markojs.com-legacy/src/blog-posts/drafts/marko-v3.md

 ```

 The move from HTML to HTML-JS is analogous to moving from XML to JSON to store human readable data.
 With XML, all attribute values are parsed as strings and a separate schema file is needed to associate type information with attributes.
 JSON, on the other hand, supports types (namely, strings, numbers, booleans, objects and arrays).
-JSON has risen in popularity because it has a clean syntax that supports types and that makes it far superior to XML in most cases.
+JSON is far superior to XML in most cases because it has a clean syntax that supports types.